NadeemDiaa/Cybersecurity-Portfolio/2-Networks-and-Network-Security/AnalyzeNetworkLayerCommunications/README.md

 ## Skills Demonstrated
 - Network protocol analysis (DNS, UDP, ICMP)
-- Use of `tcpdump` for packet capture and inspection
+- Use of `tcpdump` for packet inspection
 - Incident verification and hypothesis development
 - Technical reporting and documentation